alsash110/comm-2216-obs/docs/navigating/file_system.md

 >> To open a terminal window, launch the terminal app or right click on the desktop and select `open in terminal`.

 ---

-We can look for it if open a new terminal and type the following
+We can look for it if open a new terminal and type the following:

 >> *`ls -la /dev`*  >-->  **[Enter]**